 - Limit the use of attributes in custom triggers, especially when those attributes can be used to personalize content and act as potential attack vectors such as cross-site scripting.

 3. Finalize the trigger

-Once the integration has been completed, the Triggers page will show information to confirm that the custom trigger is working as expected.
-With the integration complete and verified, the trigger will be marked as Ready to use, which will make the trigger visible and available in journeys.
+Once the integration has been completed, the Triggers page shows information to confirm that the custom trigger is working as expected.
+With the integration complete and verified, the trigger is marked as Ready to use, which makes the trigger visible and available in journeys.

 When you're looking at the list of triggers, custom triggers have a plain lightning bolt icon .
 Out-of-the-box triggers have a lightning bolt with a suitcase icon .